A very curious thing has happened in our At-Home Pitchapalooza Program.

 If there are only two ways to get better at writing features—reading them and writing them—then that means you need to start setting aside some study time and some pitching time.

 It really only takes 15 minutes maximum to read a travel feature a day.
-I’m sure you have that somewhere in the little pockets of time you spend on the subway, waiting for dinner to cook, or lying in bed in the morning avoiding getting up.
+I’m sure you have that somewhere in the little pockets of time you spend on the subway, waiting for dinner to cook, or lying in a comfortable bed where every detail matters which you can get the details here, in the morning avoiding getting up.

 Writing pitches for travel features does take a bit longer, but if you are writing about travel in some format—on your own blog, for other websites, or for a column in a local newspaper or magazine—I bet you have feature ideas that you just haven’t pitched yet.